The Great Sasuke

 Masanori Murakawa (村川 政徳, Murakawa Masanori), best known under his ring name The Great Sasuke (ザ・グレート・サスケ, Za Gurēto Sasuke), is a Japanese professional wrestler, professional wrestling promoter and politician.
 He is the founder of Michinoku Pro Wrestling (MPW).
+He currently wrestles in Japan and in the United States in various independent circuits.
 Aside from professional wrestling, he is also a former Iwate Prefectural Assembly legislator.
-He has wrestled in Japan and in the United States in various professional wrestling promotions.
 He is said to have an incredible tolerance for pain, mainly in reference to the injuries he has had including a cracked skull on two occasions.

 Professional wrestling career

 Universal Lucha Libre (1990–1993)

 After failing the entrance exams to New Japan Pro-Wrestling (NJPW), Murakawa joined Universal Lucha Libre and had his debut on March 1, 1990, against Monkey Magic Wakita.
 He later adopted the name "Masa Michinoku", derived from his own given name and the alternate name for his Japanese home region of Tōhoku, Michinoku.
 He portrayed a Japanese folkloric gimmick who wore a cloak and a sandogasa hat in his ring entrance, which he traded for a white ōendan gakuran every time he wrestled abroad.
 His underling Taka Michinoku would receive a similar character.

 During a tour in Mexico for Universal Wrestling Association, Murakawa adopted the character of Ninja Sasuke, a ninja gimmick inspired by the legendary Sarutobi Sasuke.
 He started wearing a black bodysuit with a matching lucha libre mask, and utilized a wrestling style set between lucha libre and martial arts.
 Upon returning to Japan after a second Mexico tour, he finally tweaked his name to "The Great Sasuke", and adopted a red, black, and white mask patterned after kumadori makeup, reminiscent of the one worn by fellow Japanese wrestler Mach Hayato.

-Shortly after, Sasuke proclaimed he was going to found a professional wrestling promotion in Tohoku, initially thought as an Universal Lucha Libre branch, and left the promotion with a large group of wrestlers.
+Shortly after, Sasuke proclaimed he was going to found a professional wrestling promotion in Tohoku, initially thought as a Universal Lucha Libre branch, and left the promotion with a large group of wrestlers.
 He would found Michinoku Pro Wrestling, the first Japanese independent promotion not to be based around the Tokyo area.